minghl/Angular_YTB/Ng.md

   - ngOnChanges
     - immutability/ state/ new instance
     - Only can be put in component or directive
+    - Waste not usually used, it is costly
   - ngOnInit
     - after constructor finished, then call the ngOnInit
       - constructor: